MariamAlshammari/reading-notes/README.md

 # **reading notes**

-####  Hi, I’m Mariam Alshammari i'm 22 years old, i've a bachelor's degree in computer information systems I’m interested in programming and writing.
+#### Hi, I’m Mariam Alshammari i'm 22 years old, i've a bachelor's degree in computer information systems I’m interested in programming and writing

 ### **This repo is include all the reading notes of :**

 1. 102 code
 2. 201 code
 3. 301 code
 4. 401 code

 ## **Code 102 - Intro to Software Development**

 ### table of content ^.^